day8/re-frame/docs/on-dynamics.md

 But this is hard, even for Dijkstra.

-> Our intellectual powers are rather geared to master static relations and our powers to
+> Our intellectual powers are rather geared to master static relations <br>
-> visualise processes evolving in time are relatively poorly developed.
+> and our powers to visualise processes evolving in time are relatively <br>
+> poorly developed.
 >
 >    -- Dijkstra